frctl/fractal/README.md

 #### Running locally

 1. Clone this repository
-2. Install dependencies - `yarn install`
+2. Install dependencies - `npm install`
-3. Bootstrap the packages together using Lerna - `yarn run bootstrap`
+3. Bootstrap the packages together using Lerna - `npm run bootstrap`

 #### Tests

 Code is linted via xo/eslint using the [Fractal eslint config](https://github.com/frctl/eslint-config-frctl), and tests are written using Mocha & Chai.

-Test can be run with `yarn test`.
+Test can be run with `npm test`.
 There are also NPM package scripts available for running subsets of the tests if required.

 ### Requirements